top of page

 *Sunrise and sunset times approximate mid-season.

-Rainy Days: Around 120 per year – typically passing showers rather than full days of rain.
+Rainy Days: Around 120 per year – usually light, passing showers rather than full days of rain.
+A café pause, gallery visit, or harbour ferry can turn a wet day into a memorable Auckland experience.

 • Auckland – At A Glance